chrisgillis/slackwolf/README.md

 composer install
 ```

-Edit the `.env` file with a valid real-time messaging bot token from Slack.
+Rename `.env.default` to `.env` and edit it with a valid real-time messaging bot token from Slack.
 Get a valid token from the "Custom Integrations" tab of your Slack "Configure Apps" page.
 Also be sure to put the correct bot name in the `.env` file as well.

 To start the bot type `php bot.php`

 ## Contributing

-Send in pull requests.
-I wrote this very quickly and it could use some major refactoring of its components.
-It also needs a lot more roles.
+We're very accepting of pull requests.
+This is a fun project to get your feet wet with PHP or open source.
+If you're making a large change, create an Issue first and lets talk about it.

 ## License